-$$map :: (a \rightarrow b) \rightarrow [a] \rightarrow [b]$$
+$$map :: (a \to b) \to [\, a\,] \to [\, b\,]$$

 This can be read: "map is a function that takes a function from any type a to any type b, and a list of a's, and returns a list of b's."
 The correspondence between the two a's and between the two b's is important: a function that converts Int's to Char's, for example, cannot be mapped over a list of Char's.
 It is easy to see that in the case of toAbsPitches, a is instantiated as Pitch and b as AbsPitch, whereas in toPitches, a and b are instantiated as AbsPitch and Pitch, respectively.